sanposhiho/gomockhandler/README.md

 ### configuring a new mock

 You can configure a new mock to be generated with CLI.
+It will also check if mockgen will run correctly with that option.

-If a config file does not exist, it will be created.
+If a config file does not exist, a config file will be created.

 `mockgen` has two modes of operation: source and reflect, and gomockhandler support both.